johndohoneyjr/legacyaspondocker/README.md

 It should be noted that quoting the connection string may not be necessary, if there are no spaces.
 Use of single quotes **'** may cause the quotes to be injected too - making the connection string invalid.

 Steps to push the image to Azure
-Following command will log you into potral
+Following command will log you into portal
 ```
 az login
 ```